 Type Two Diabetes

 Gestational diabetes occurs in pregnant women when the body fails to produce insulin.
-This puts your body at risk of having high blood sugar which can lead to delivery issues.
+This puts your body at risk of having high blood sugar, which can lead to delivery issues.
 Women who develop gestational diabetes are more inclined to develop type two diabetes later in life.
 As few as 2% of pregnancies will result in gestational diabetes each year.
-It is possible to lose weight prior to your pregnancy as a way of preventing your chances at developing gestational diabetes but this can happen to any woman of any body type.
+It is possible and even recommended to lose weight prior to your pregnancy, as a way of preventing your chances at developing gestational diabetes.
+However, gestational diabetes can happen to any woman of any body type.